DataIntellectTech/TorQ/docs/gettingstarted.md

 At the crux of AquaQ TorQ is how processes identify themselves.
-This is defined by two required variables - .proc.proctype and .proc.procname which are the type and name of the process respectively and an optional variable parentproctype which is the type of the parent process.
-These three values determine the code base and configuration loaded, and how they are connected to by other processes.
-If both of the required variables are not defined, the TorQ will attempt to use the port number a process was started on to determine the code base and configuration loaded.
+This is defined by two required variables - .proc.proctype and .proc.procname which are the type and name of the process respectively.
+An optional variable parentproctype allows an inital codebase and configuration to be loaded.
+The two required  values determine the code base and configuration loaded, and how they are connected to by other processes.
+If both of the required variables are not defined, TorQ will attempt to use the port number a process was started on to determine the code base and configuration loaded.

 The most important of these is the proctype.
 It is up to the user to define at what level to specify a process type.
 For example, in a